-Community Garden @ Sydenham Street
+Project Community Garden @ Sydenham Street United

 Project Community Garden (PCG) is a student run project, which works in partnership with Sydenham Street United Church.
 PCG is completely volunteer run, and seeks to encourage participation from both Queen’s students and members of the Kingston community.
 2014 was the first growing season on this 42ft by 21ft plot located on the front lawn of Sydenham Street United Church.

 The Garden has proved to be a very rewarding initiative both for the community and for the people tending it – with the work being more therapeutic than arduous.
-If you would like to join us – please email me @ email@example.com.
+If you would like to help us – please email me @ email@example.com.